Lisa-Caton/Venture/README.md

 The API pulls from exchangerate-api.com.

 ## How it works
-+ The appication's controller is where the magic happens.
++ The Application's controller is where the magic happens.
 + An API, gathers in hash-form all supported countries, along with their exchange rates

 ## Example of the API